vuejs/core/README.md

   - [ ] `v-html`
   - [ ] `v-show`

-The current implementation also requires native ES2015+ in the runtime environment and does not support IE11 (yet).
+The current implementation also requires native ES2015+ in the runtime environment and does not support IE11.

 ## Contribution